learnk8s/learnk8s.io/src/gatekeeper/content.md

 You can think about `ConstraintTemplates` as a book of recipes.

-You have hundreds of recipes for baking cakes and cookies, but you can't really eat them.
+You have hundreds of recipes for baking cakes and cookies, but you can't eat them.

-You need to choose the recipe and actually mix the ingredients to bake your cake.
+You need to choose the recipe and mix the ingredients to bake your cake.

 **Constraints are a particular instance of a recipe** — the `ConstraintTemplate`.